To view other videos, please click below for

 My name is Bradford

 Positive!
-I have been living, infected with the HIV since 1984!
+I have been living, infected with HIV (human immunodeficiency virus) since 1984!

-I feel very fortunate sharing in this 20th Anniversary,
+I feel very fortunate to be sharing with you!

 There is more power in people knowing I am HIV positive,